zzulueta/mslearn-ai-agents/Instructions/07-use-agent-tools-with-mcp.md

    print(f"Created run, ID: {run.id}")
     ```

-    AI Agent will automatically invoke the connected MCP tools to process the prompt request.
+    The AI Agent automatically invokes the connected MCP tools to process the prompt request.
 To illustrate this process, the code provided under the comment **Display run steps and tool calls** will output any invoked tools from the MCP server.

 1. Save the code file (*CTRL+S*) when you have finished.
 You can also close the code editor (*CTRL+Q*); though you may want to keep it open in case you need to make any edits to the code you added.
 In either case, keep the cloud shell command-line pane open.